-The Consultant's Services include the complete design and detailing for a complete project in every respect unless specifically excluded herein.
+The Consultant's Services include the site design and detailing for a complete project in every respect unless specifically excluded herein.

-- 1. The Consultant will provide the following services- - Architectural Design including exterior enclosure systems analysis - Leadership in Energy and Environmental Design (L.E.E.D) Certification - Food & Beverage Facilities Design - Interior Design, Furniture Selection/Specification - Structural Engineering including analysis of alternative structural systems - Mechanical Engineering - Including HVAC systems analysis and design and HVAC Controls and Building Automation System - - Energy Modeling and Analysis - Fire Sprinkler System Engineering (as appropriate to the project location) - Analysis of rebate and other programs related to water and energy usage - Plumbing Engineering - Electrical Engineering (including interfacing with the building security systems vendor noted below) - Building code analysis - Facilitator for building permit and other jurisdictional approvals. - Graphics Design (Project signage both interior and exterior) - Construction Administration of all of the above.

-2. The Consultant will provide Additional Services if required by the local jurisdiction or Project requirements and deemed appropriate by the Owner.
+- 1. The Consultant will provide the following services- - Geotechnical exploration and analysis (Exhibit A-2(c) - Surveying including boundary, topography and ALTA/ASTM title (Exhibit A-2(d) - Civil Engineering - Landscape Architecture - Traffic and Parking Studies/Engineering - Environment Studies/Engineering - Leadership in Energy and Environmental Design (L.E.E.D) Certification related to site design - Code analysis related to site design. - Facilitator for building permit and other jurisdictional approvals related to site design. - State Environmental Quality Review Act (SEQRA) services required to attaining approval for the Project. - Construction Administration of all of the above. - 2.
+The Consultant will provide Additional Services if required by the local jurisdiction or Project requirements and deemed appropriate by the Owner.
 The Owner will compensate the Consultant for Additional Services in accordance with the Standard Form of Agreement that accompanies this Exhibit.
 Always, the Owner must provide written authorization of Additional Services before execution of such services.